-WHEREAS, African-Americans are disproportionately represented in the criminal justice system due to historic and structural racism, making this is a racial equity issue; and WHEREAS, the proposed Chapel Hill Criminal Justice Debt Program offers a small funding resource to eligible low-income individuals who have not been able to get court or other
+WHEREAS, African-Americans are disproportionately represented in the criminal justice system due to historic and structural racism, making this is a racial equity issue; and WHEREAS, the proposed Chapel Hill Criminal Justice Debt Program offers a small funding resource to eligible low-income individuals who have not been able to get court or other available debt relief from fees and costs imposed due to criminal justice or traffic court involvement.1

 The Committee presents these recommendations as an acknowledgment of these statements upon which the Program was established.
 Each of these recommendations provides the Committee with improved tools to combat the inequity and racism implicit in the criminal justice system, so that the Program can best fulfill its purpose and provide an invaluable resource to as many Chapel Hill residents as possible.
-The Committee further strives to accomplish these goals by utilizing a trauma-informed lens and the understanding that a person who has committed crimes is more than just a "criminal"-rather, they are a person who has likely experienced trauma through the criminal justice system, and now strives to move on from that involvement with the system.
+The Committee further strives to accomplish these goals by utilizing a trauma-informed lens and the understanding that a person who has committee crimes is more than just a "criminal"-rather, they are a person who has likely experienced trauma through the criminal justice system, and now strives to move on from that involvement with the system.